The Big Game: How Americans are Spending on Live TV Events in 2020

 Sports driving purchasing decisions is not new information.
 What is fascinating is the extent, value and frequency of these purchases for standard games.
-But the especially new information we want to share is that it’s now possible to accurately forecast the predicted viewership of every NFL, NBA, MLB and college football or basketball game down to the county-by-county level with PredictHQ’s Live TV Events.
+But the especially new information we want to share is that it’s now possible to accurately forecast the predicted viewership of every NFL, NBA, MLB and college football or basketball game down to the county-by-county level with PredictHQ’s live TV events.

-Because most games aren’t nationally broadcast, the task of pinpointing the impact of sports on sales for quick serve restaurants, food delivery companies as well as CPG providers has been too hard until this new source of demand intelligence.
+Because most games aren’t nationally broadcasted, the task of pinpointing the impact of sports on sales for quick serve restaurants, food delivery companies as well as CPG providers has been too hard until this new source of demand intelligence.
 PredictHQ is working with leading fast casual and delivery companies in our private beta of the new feature and identifying improvements to forecasting accuracy opportunities worth hundreds of millions of dollars.
-This insight enables you to make smarter staffing and inventory decisions -- and that’s before you start knowing exactly where to target discount and marketing campaigns to maximize market share.
+This insight enables you to make smarter staffing and inventory decisions – and that’s before you start knowing exactly where to target discount and marketing campaigns to maximize market share.